February 1, 2023

 • The lookback window example: “A lookback window is a period you’re willing to consider when assigning credit to certain touchpoints.
 For instance, if you have a 6-week lookback window, you will consider assigning credit to all touchpoints within this period.
 Anything before this period doesn’t receive any recognition.
 The period assigned to your lookback window is often based on how long your sales cycle is.”
 (Source)

-While finding which attribution model best suits your business and its structure may require a bit of thought and research, the real challenge lies within how marketing attribution models track and identify users across channels.
+While finding which attribution model best suits your business and its structure may require a bit of thought and research, the real challenge lies in how marketing attribution models track and identify users across channels.

 Downsides and limitations of common marketing attribution models

-Marketing attribution models are only as good as the data they are pulling from.
-Which, in turn, affects how accurate your ROAS reporting is.
+Marketing attribution models are only as good as the data they are pulling from — which, in turn, affects how accurate your ROAS reporting is.
 Attribution modeling could be better, and gaps in user journeys and duplicate users can all affect the outcome of your return on ad spend.

 With marketing attribution models primarily relying on cookies and local storage to track users across channels, there are several instances in which the user can break this.

-Cookies & local storage
+Cookies and local storage

 Lack of conversion journey insight